YutingHe-list/TAMP/README.md

 ### 4.3 Volume testing

-**Step 1**: The [testing data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EoXbDCJ9XYBKhzx72KVfWWQBGeFWqbIzT0MJWUXYOSB1Ag?e=udKtLl) is the same as that used in the [3.2 Volume testing](#32-volume-testing) section, including 11 volumes for each of the nine types of NICT data with the shape [S, H, W].
+**Step 1**: The [testing data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EoXbDCJ9XYBKhzx72KVfWWQBGeFWqbIzT0MJWUXYOSB1Ag?e=udKtLl) with the shape [S, H, W] is the same as that used in the [3.2 Volume testing](#32-volume-testing) section.
 Download and place them in the `./samples/volume_testing/input` directory, or use your own data by placing it in the same directory.

 **Step 2**: Execute the following command to enhance the NICT volume stored in `--input_path` using MITAMP-S, with the LoRA weight file from the epoch specified by `"LoRA_load_set"`.
 The enhanced volume will be saved in `--output_path`.